oduwsdl/Memento-aware-Browser/README.md

 ## Features

+A video deomonstrating the current features can be found here: [https://youtu.be/2zxzp9alatY](https://youtu.be/2zxzp9alatY)

 ### Alert the user of archived webpages

 The browser detects when a page returns the Memento-Datetime header and alerts the user by adding a Memento icon next to the HTTPS lock icon.
 The user may click the Memento icon to view the date the page was archived.